 The CAAM-HP is recognised by the participating countries as the agency for accreditation of educational programmes for qualifying degrees in Medicine, Veterinary Medicine, Dental Medicine and Nursing.
 The CAAM-HP is empowered to determine and prescribe standards and to accredit programmes of medical, dental and veterinary education on behalf of the contracting parties in CARICOM.
 The CAAM-HP will make its own final decisions about accreditation status.

 - Three (3) persons nominated jointly by academic institutions in the Community offering training in medicine (other than dental medicine and veterinary medicine)

-- Professor Samuel Ramsewak, Dean, Faculty of Medical Sciences, University of the West Indies, St. Augustine Campus, Trinidad & Tobago.
+- Professor Joseph Branday, Dean, Faculty of Medical Sciences, The University of the West Indies, Cave Hill Campus, Barbados.

 - Dr Alison Dobbie, Senior Associate Dean for Education, Ross University School of Medicine

-- Dr. Marios Loukas, St Georges University School of Medicine, Grenada
+- Professor Marios Loukas, St Georges University School of Medicine, Grenada

 - One (1) person nominated jointly by academic institutions in the Community offering training in dental medicine